-Project "Ionosond" for Space Weather — Russia Prepares to Launch New "Ionosphere-M" Satellites
+Project "Ionosond" for space weather - Russia is preparing to launch new satellites "Ionosphere-M"

 The first satellites of this group were planned to be launched in 2022-2023, but the project has only now been resumed

-Roscosmos has announced the return to active launch preparations of the "Ionosphere-M" spacecraft No. 1 and No. 2 of the "Ionosond" project at Vostochny Cosmodrome.
+Roscosmos announced the return to Vostochny for active preparation for the launch of the spacecraft "Ionosphere-M" No. 1 and No. 2 of the "Ionosond" project.
 Specialists from the Vostochny Space Center and NPO Lavochkin are conducting electrical tests of the Fregat upper stage.
-It is used to launch these satellites and associated payloads, but the launch date has not yet been announced.
+It is used to launch these satellites and related payloads, but the launch date has not yet been announced.

-Model of the "Ionosphere-M" spacecraft (project "Ionosond") at the IKI RAS exhibition, 2022
+Model of the Ionosphere-M spacecraft (Ionosond project) at the IKI RAS exhibition, 2022

-Model of the "Ionosphere-M" spacecraft (project "Ionosond") at the IKI RAS exhibition, 2022
+Model of the Ionosphere-M spacecraft (Ionosond project) at the IKI RAS exhibition, 2022

-After the checks are completed, the Fregat will be transported to the refueling and neutralization station for refueling with fuel components and compressed gases.
+After completion of the checks, the Fregat will be transported to the refueling and neutralization station for refueling with fuel components and compressed gases.

 "Ionosond"

 "Ionosond" will include four "Ionosphere-M" spacecraft, two spacecraft in two orbital planes.
-Each spacecraft in the group, which is assembled by VNIIEM (part of the Roscosmos State Corporation), will have ionosondes among its scientific instruments.
+Each spacecraft of the group, which is assembled by VNIIEM (part of the Roscosmos State Corporation), will operate ionosondes among the scientific instruments.
 They emit radio pulses at different frequencies and can perform "tomography" of the ionosphere, studying the concentration of electrons at different heights from the surface.

-Studying the ionosphere is important not only for fundamental research, but also for monitoring "space weather."
-The ionosphere is a special shell of the Earth that appears when neutral particles in the upper atmosphere absorb X-ray and ultraviolet radiation, ionize, and turn into ions and electrons.
-The concentration of charged particles varies at different heights, and it changes depending on many space factors — solar activity, galactic cosmic rays, and others.
-Therefore, knowing the state of the ionosphere, we can understand what the "space weather" will be like in the near future.
+The study of the ionosphere is important not only for fundamental research, but also for monitoring "space weather".
+The ionosphere is a special shell of the Earth that appears when neutral particles in the upper atmosphere absorb X-ray and ultraviolet radiation, ionize and turn into ions and electrons.
+At different heights, the concentration of charged particles is different, and it changes depending on many space factors - solar activity, galactic cosmic rays, and others.
+Therefore, knowing the state of the ionosphere, we can understand what the "space weather" will be in the near future.

 Press service of IKI RAS